From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Methods

 \subsection{Kolmogorov-Smirnov Windowing Method}

 KSWIN is a non-parametric statistical method used to detect concept drifts in data streams \citep{raab_2020}.
 This method utilizes the Kolmogorov-Smirnov test (KS test) to identify statistical differences between new and historical data.
 It operates using a sliding window (\(\Psi\)) that continuously holds the most recent \(n\) data points.
-Two sub-windows are created from \(\Psi\):
+Two sub-windows are created from \(\Psi\):\\